-- The application form and deadline will be announced by CMS in early September. - The application submission will be in November. - The H.R.
-1 funding decision on the use of funds is subject to the December 31, 2025 cutoff date. - HCPF is targeting to have a final application ready for submission by Oct.
+- Application form and deadline have not been announced, but will be before the end of 2025. - In H.R.
+1, both the application and the funding decision on the use of funds are subject to the December 31, 2025, cutoff date; application submission may be due sooner. - CMS indicates it plans to release the application in September 2025. - HCPF is targeting to have a final application ready for submission by Oct.
 31, 2025.